 - On land, the tours get you into the middle the Nights of Lights which feature St. Augustine’s historic character like no other holiday experience.
 These land-lubbing tours include:

-- Old Town Trolley located at 167 San Marco Ave. near the historic jail fully embraces Nights of Lights.
+- Old Town Trolley located at 10 W. Castillo Dr. fully embraces Nights of Lights.
 This hits the high notes of the historic city with carolers, elves and Holly Jolly Trolley experiences.
 You can take a tour that lasts hours or even get on a customized tour that’s called the Fast Track Pass, which gets you on the trolleys faster and reduces wait times.

 - You’re always free to walk about Florida’s Historic Coast.
 But a guided walking tour is especially advantageous during Nights of Lights.
 There are many walking tours that charge a fee in St. Augustine, but you are accompanied by guides who are not only knowledgeable of the history of the city, but can fill you in on the key elements of Nights of Lights as well.